Trump rally in Phoenix stirs speculation he may pardon ex-Sheriff Joe Arpaio

 In 2007, a group of Latinos filed a class action lawsuit claiming Arpaio’s policing policies amounted to racial discrimination.
 A federal investigation and federal lawsuit followed.

-In 2011, a US District Court judge first issued a temporary injunction, barring Arpaio from detaining people solely based on their immigration status after several Hispanics claimed he discriminated against them.
-Two years later, the same judge issued a permanent order, ruling that Maricopa's handling of people of Latino descent amounted to racial profiling.
+In 2011, US District Court Judge G. Murray Snow first issued a temporary injunction, barring Arpaio from detaining people solely based on their immigration status after several Hispanics claimed he discriminated against them.

 Last year, the judge asked federal prosecutors to file criminal contempt charges against Arpaio and several subordinates, alleging they had disregarded the court’s directions, made false statements and attempted to obstruct further inquiry.